 In this 2-part course, students learn about cellular pedigrees, including those of archaea, bacteria and eukarya.
 The beginning of the course covers the classification and properties of microorganisms, after which students learn how the organisms were classified and discuss current gaps in scientific knowledge and research as they relate to microbiology.

 Completion of a bachelor's degree program in microbiology or a related field of study is the minimum educational requirement for obtaining an entry-level position in the field.
-The U.S. Bureau of Labor Statistics (BLS) projected a 4% increase in employment opportunities for microbiologists from 2014 to 2024, which is slower than average when compared to all other occupations (www.bls.gov).
-In May 2015, microbiologists earned a median annual wage of $67,550.
+The U.S. Bureau of Labor Statistics (BLS) projected a 3% increase in employment opportunities for microbiologists from 2019 to 2020, which is about as fast as average when compared to all other occupations (www.bls.gov).
+In May 2020, microbiologists earned a median annual wage of $84,400.

 At the undergraduate level, online degree programs in microbiology are usually developed for those that have earned an associate degree or equivalent credits in biology and have on-campus lab requirements.
 The master's degree in microbiology, aimed at individuals with bachelor's degrees in the field, can be earned completely online.